-1.8 CESSATION OF VOLUNTEER RELATIONSHIP
+CESSATION OF VOLUNTEER RELATIONSHIP

-Volunteers who do not adhere to the rules and procedures of the Foundation or do not represent the Foundation favourably will be advised that they are no longer authorised to act as a volunteer for the Foundation.
+Volunteers who do not adhere to the rules and procedures of Snowdome or do not represent the organisation favourably will be advised that they are no longer authorised to act as a volunteer for Snowdome.

 Possible grounds for ceasing Volunteer relationship may include, but are not limited to, the following: gross misconduct or insubordination, theft of property or misuse of agency materials, abuse or mistreatment of clients, staff or other volunteers, failure to abide by agency policies and procedures, and failure to satisfactorily perform assigned duties.